- Survey of financial institutions shows that globally, innovative competitors pose a tangible threat to established organisations.

 That sentiment is being reflected here on the ground in Australia, but there is a difference between recognising a threat and taking speedy action to meet it.

-A protected environment – for now
+A protected environment

 At a global level, Australia ranks behind the likes of the US, Europe and China as a priority location for disruptive companies looking to scale.
 That creates potential lag in their inevitable expansion here.